Latanya Mapp Frett

 In my book, The Everyday Feminist, I dream that these sectors will transform and follow those most marginalized to ensure social change on their own terms.

-Pre-order your copy of The Everyday Feminist: The Key to Sustainable Impact—Driving Movements We Need Now More Than Ever today!
-Proceeds benefit Global Fund for Women.
+The Everyday Feminist: The Key to Sustainable Social Impact—Driving Movements We Need Now More than Ever

 How can philanthropy change past practices that are the result of colonialism, patriarchy, and racism?

 Three words come to mind: Center, Look, and Nurture.